gelndjj/Grep_PDF/README.md

 ![Screenshot](https://github.com/gelndjj/Grep_PDF/blob/main/img/grep_pdf_main_dark.png)

 ### HOW IT WORKS
-1. Open a folder containing PDF by clicking on Open a folder.
+1. Open a folder containing PDF files by clicking on Open a folder.
 2. Below the Open button,in the white field,type in the word you look for and type Enter or click on Go ahead.
 3. The result will be displayed on the right window if the word is found inside the PDF files.
 If not, the right window will remain white.

-* The result shows you in which PDF file the word has been found and how many times it appears.
+* The result will display in which PDF file the word has been found and how many times it appears.

 ### USE REGULAR EXPRESSIONS TO FIND ANYTHING YOU WANT